Lifetimes of (near) eternal false vacua: Universes and eternal false vacua in 4d

 where the expectation value on the left is evaluated in QCD with a constrained instanton sum, while the partition functions and expectation values in the middle are evaluated in QCD with an unconstrained instanton sum.
-The final equality on the right follows because there is no $\theta$-dependence in the chiral limit, so that $\langle \mathcal{O}_f \rangle_{\theta = \frac{2\pi k}{p}}$ is equal, up to a possible overall phase, to $\langle \mathcal{O}_f \rangle_{\theta = 0}$.
+The final equality on the right follows because there is no $\theta$-dependence in the chiral limit $m \to 0$, so that $\langle \mathcal{O}_f \rangle_{\theta = \frac{2\pi k}{p}}$ is equal, up to a possible overall phase, to $\langle \mathcal{O}_f \rangle_{\theta = 0}$.
 The Vafa-Witten theorem~\cite{Vafa:1983tf} then implies that the vector-like $U(N_f)/\mathbb{Z}_N$ cannot be spontaneously broken at $\theta = 0$, so that $\langle \mathcal{O}_f \rangle_{\theta = 0}$.
 So $U(N_f)/\mathbb{Z}_N$ is not spontaneously broken either at $m=0$ or large $m$, and it is natural to expect that it is not spontaneously broken for any positive $m$.
-Hence, while there is evidence that when $m>0$ the 4-group symmetry is not spontaneously broken, when $m=0$ the 4-group symmetry is spontaneously broken to $U(N_f)/\mathbb{Z}_N$.
+Hence, while there is evidence that the 4-group symmetry is not spontaneously broken at all for $m>0$, when $m=0$ the 4-group symmetry it is clear that it is spontaneously broken to $U(N_f)/\mathbb{Z}_N$.
 This is in contradiction with a naive generalization of the constraints given in Ref.~\cite{Cordova:2018cvg}.
-It would be interesting to study the general constraints of 4-group symmetries, particularly when the groups involved are discrete, on renormalization group flows and to understand how our results fit within such constraints.
+It would be interesting to do a general study of the constraints of 4-group symmetries on renormalization group flows, particularly when the groups involved are discrete.